 Dr. Paul Sundberg, the Executive Director of the Swine Health Information Center, explains the supplies used in shipments, such as kennels and bedding materials, are of special concern because of their potential to act as vectors for disease transmission.

-Clip-Dr. Paul Sundberg-Swine Health Infromation Center:
+Clip-Dr. Paul Sundberg-Swine Health Information Center:

 We really don't know how many are coming.

-We have have information that says that it's fairly regular and the numbers in the shipments vary.
+We have information that says that it's fairly regular and the numbers in the shipments vary.

 The purpose is animal rescue and there's no argument with animal rescue from markets in China.